EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 - Paraphilia: Sexual preferences that are not based on another person.
 - Dunbar´s number: Suggested cognitive number of the number of people with whom we can have and maintain stable slow social relationships (about 150 people).
 - Bizet Reaction: Is one of a class of reactions that serve as a classical example of non-equilibrium thermodynamics, resulting in the establishment of a nonlinear chemical oscillator.
-- Edvard Lawrence kind of butterfly effect for his influential talk; 'Does a flap of a butterfly's wings in Brazil cause a hurricane in Texas.'
+- Edvard Lorenz coined the butterfly effect for his influential talk; 'Does a flap of a butterfly's wings in Brazil cause a hurricane in Texas.'
 - "En ting er å legge planer, noe ganske annet er å vite hvor man har lagt dem." - Ole Henrik Magga, Sametingspresident.
 - "If your beliefs were consistent and sound it is definitely because they are incomplete and not universal.
 If your beliefs were complete and universal it is definitely because they contain inconsistencies." - Kurt Godel
 - When Einstein delivered his Ph.D. thesis, he was asked by his reviewers to add more text.
 He thought about it for a weak, added 1 sentence and passed.